Paula’s Mountain Ridge: Your Next Amazing Tourist Destination

 Bislig City is a 3rd class city in the province of Surigao del Sur, Philippines.
 It consists of 24 barangays with the following names: Bucto, Burboanan, Caguyao, Coleto, Comawas, Kahayag, Labisma, Lawigan, Maharlika, Mangagoy (City Downtown), Mone, Pamanlinan, Pamaypayan, Poblacion (Bislig Proper-Seat of the City Government), San Antonio, San Fernando, San Isidro (Bagnan), San Jose, San Roque (Cadanglasan), San Vicente, Santa Cruz, Sibaroy, Tabon and Barangay Tumanan.

-Guide to Zamboanga City
+Zamboanga City Guide

-The City of Zamboanga (City of Flowers, Asia’s Latin City, Sardines Capital of The Philippines) is a first-class highly urbanized city in the Zamboanga Peninsula of the Philippines.
-It consists of 98 barangays with the following names: Arena Blanco, Ayala, Baliwasan, Baluno, Boalan, Bolong, Buenavista, Bunguiao, Busay (Sacol Island), Cabaluay, Cabatangan, Cacao, Calabasa, Calarian, Camino Nuevo, Campo Islam, Canelar, Capisan, Cawit, Culianan, Curuan, Dita, Divisoria, Dulian (Upper Bunguiao), Dulian (Upper Pasonanca), Guisao, Guiwan, Kasanyangan, La Paz, Labuan, Lamisahan, Landang Gua, Landang Laum, Lanzones, Lapakan, Latuan (Curuan), Licomo, Limaong, Limpapa, Lubigan, Lumayang, Lumbangan, Lunzuran, Maasin, Malagutay, Mampang, Manalipa, Mangusu, Manicahan, Mariki, Mercedes, Muti, Pamucutan, Pangapuyan, Panubigan, Pasilmanta (Sacol Island), Pasobolong, Pasonanca, Patalon, Putik, Quiniput, Recodo, Rio Hondo, Salaan, San Jose Cawa-cawa, San Jose Gusu, San Roque, Sangali, Santa Barbara, Santa Catalina, Santa Maria, Santo Niño, Sibulao (Caruan), Sinubung, Sinunoc, Tagasilay, Taguiti, Talabaan, Talisayan, Talon-talon, Taluksangay, Tetuan, Tictapul, Tigbalabag, Tigtabon, Tolosa, Tugbungan, Tulungatung, Tumaga, Tumalutab, Tumitus, Victoria, and Barangay Vitali.
+Zamboanga City (City of Flowers, Asia’s Latin City, Sardines Capital of the Philippines) is a first-class highly urbanized city in the Zamboanga Peninsula of the Philippines.
+It consists of 98 barangay with the following names: Arena Blanco, Ayala, Baliwasan, Baluno, Boalan, Bolong, Buenavista, Bunguiao, Busay (Sacol Island), Cabaluay, Cabatangan, Cacao, Calabasa, Calarian, Camino Nuevo, Campo Islam, Canelar, Capisan, Cawit, Culianan, Curuan, Dita, Divisoria, Dulian (Upper Bunguiao), Dulian (Upper Pasonanca), Guisao, Guiwan, Kasanyangan, La Paz, Labuan, Lamisahan, Landang Gua, Landang Laum, Lanzones, Lapakan, Latuan (Curuan), Licomo, Limaong, Limpapa, Lubigan, Lumayang, Lumbangan, Lunzuran, Maasin, Malagutay, Mampang, Manalipa, Mangusu, Manicahan, Mariki, Mercedes, Muti, Pamucutan, Pangapuyan, Panubigan, Pasilmanta (Sacol Island), Pasobolong, Pasonanca, Patalon, Putik, Quiniput, Recodo, Rio Hondo, Salaan, San Jose Cawa-cawa, San Jose Gusu, San Roque, Sangali, Santa Barbara, Santa Catalina, Santa Maria, Santo Niño, Sibulao (Caruan), Sinubung, Sinunoc, Tagasilay, Taguiti, Talabaan, Talisayan, Talon-talon, Taluksangay, Tetuan, Tictapul, Tigbalabag, Tigtabon, Tolosa, Tugbungan, Tulungatung, Tumaga, Tumalutab, Tumitus, Victoria, and Barangay Vitali.

 Isabela City Guide